lucasmun09/website/content/post/reverse-engineering-dodotronics-microphone/index.md

 Fortunately, the 2V/us was the absolute minimum, and it was easier to find op-amps with higher slew rate.
 The amplifier that I found suitable was MCP6291T.
 It is the same SOT 23-3 package as the amplifiers inside the Dodotronics' microphones.

-## Design of the Duck Microphone

-The DUCK microphone is heavily inspired by the Dodotronic's layout.
-The slimline and conoured shape towards the microphone sensor was used for the maximum